BlueStamp-Engineering-2022/Caleb_BSE_Project/index.md

 # Starter Project (Big Time Watch)
 The starter project that I made was the the Big Time Watch.
-I had a lot of fun making this. :)
+This wasn't my original project, but due to me screwing up the first one, I ended up with the watch. .
+I ran into a few problems while making this project.
+The first was the broken pins on the microcontroller.
+I substituted them with stripped solid core wires, which I had to solder at an angle to connect them to the microcontroller.
+The second problem I face was connectivity issues.
+Some of my pins weren't soldered in well, so I had to go and fix that.
+I had a lot fun making this project, even with the various problems I encountered, and really enjoyed seeing it work in the end.

 [![Starter Project](https://i3.ytimg.com/vi/whtRA3-QsV8/maxresdefault.jpg)](https://www.youtube.com/watch?v=whtRA3-QsV8){:target="_blank" rel="noopener"}